 (4) Other situations provided for by law or administrative regulations.

-Article 45:Where juveniles carry out the conduct provided for in the Criminal Law but do not recieve criminal punishments because they are under the legally-prescribed age of criminal responsibility, the administrative departments for education in conjunction with the public security organs may make a decision to send them to a specialized school for specialized corrections and education upon an appraisal and consent of the specialized education guidance committee.
+Article 45:Where juveniles carry out the conduct provided for in the Criminal Law but do not receive criminal punishments because they are under the legally-prescribed age of criminal responsibility, the administrative departments for education in conjunction with the public security organs may make a decision to send them to a specialized school for specialized correctional education upon an appraisal and consent of the specialized education guidance committee.

 Article 46: At an appropriate time every semester, specialized schools shall request the specialized education guidance committee conduct assessments of the situation for minor students receiving specialized education.
 Where evaluations show minors are suited for return to enrollment in ordinary schools, the specialized education guidance committee shall submit a written recommendation and the organ that made the original decision is to decide whether to return the minor student for study in a normal school.